 Rents - In 2002/03, the first year of rent restructuring, a uniform rent increase of 2.5% was applied to all properties, which was acceptable under Government guidance.
 Subsequently rents have been increased each year in line with inflationary rates determined by the Government.
-The rent increase has therefore been established according to RPI inflations at September 2012 which was 2.6% + 0.5%, combined with a factor for convergence to not exceed £2, assuming a convergence timeframe of 2015/16.
-The MTFP also includes an increase of 2.6% for garage rents.
+The rent increase has therefore been established according to RPI inflations at September 2013 which was 3.2% + 0.5%, combined with a factor for convergence.
+As part of the comprehensive Spending Review, rent policy has determined that from 2015/16, rents will change from RPI + 0.5% to CPI + 1%.
+Future years' estimates for the MTFS have therefore been based on calculations that include an indicative CPI increase of 1.5% + 1% for 2015/16 and a CPI increase of 1% + 1% for the next ten years.
+The MTFP also includes an increase of 3.2% for garage rents.

 HRA Investment Income - This consists of interest accruing on mortgages granted in respect of Right to Buy sales and interest on HRA balances.
 The base rate has remained low which in turn means that investment interest will be low.
-The budget for 2013/14 is based on an interest rate of 0.75%.
+The budget for 2014/15 is based on an interest rate of 0.50%.